Vanilla Mug Cake

 - Substitute nut milk or soy milk for a dairy free mug cake.

-- You can also substitute the butter for a flavorless oil like coconut or avocado or applesauce.
+- You can also substitute the butter for a flavorless oil like coconut oil, avocado oil, or applesauce.

-- For larger mugs, or for sharing, you can easily double this recipe.
+- This is a great recipe for a small mug.
+For larger mugs, or for sharing, you can easily double this recipe.

 - Don’t forget to try other flavors like my Snickerdoodle Mug Cake or my son’s favorite Cinnamon Roll Mug Cake!